YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Can a hair transplant remove a natural cowlick?

-In most cases, I would not plan surgery just to remove a natural cowlick.
+In most cases, I do not plan surgery just to remove a natural cowlick.
 The existing follicles already have their own direction.
 Placing new grafts against that direction can create conflict between the native hair and the transplanted hair.

 A patient may think the aim is to make every hair lie in the same direction, but the scalp does not work that way.
 Natural hair has changes in angle, flow, and density.
 The crown especially needs a rotational pattern, not a flat blanket of hair.